redis/redis-doc/topics/sentinel-spec.md

 Imaginary setup:

     computer A runs the Redis master.
-    computer B runs the Reids slave and the client software.
+    computer B runs the Redis slave and the client software.

 In this naive configuration it is possible to place a single sentinel, with "minimal agreement" set to the value of one (no acknowledge from other